AnkanD/Deep-learning/README.md

-# Deep-learning
+# Deep-Learning
-Templates for deep learning models
+Collection of all the templates for deep learning models